 Questions about a long-term disability claim?

-Jeff Mitchell is an experienced Long Term Disability Benefits Lawyer who has successfully advanced his client’s interests before the Nova Scotia Public Service Trust Fund.
+Jeff Mitchell is a trusted attorney for extended disability claims in Halifax who has successfully advanced his client’s interests before the Nova Scotia Public Service Trust Fund.
 To book your free consultation, call toll-free: 1-855-670-1345 or 902-702-3452.
 Prefer to email?
-Email Jeff at [email protected]
+Email Jeff at [email protected].